 We are particularly keen to support ambitious evaluative research to improve health and social care services.
 Our research serves a variety of key stakeholders including: NHS managers, Clinical Research Networks (CRNs), clinicians, professionals and researchers, service users and carers, and the public.

 All of our funded projects are eligible for publication in the NIHR Journals Library.
 This open access resource is freely available online, and provides a full and permanent record of NIHR-funded research.

-The NIHR Health Services and Delivery Research (HS&DR) Programme funds research to produce evidence on the quality, accessibility and organisation of health and social care services.
+The NIHR Health Services and Delivery Research (HS&DR) Programme funds research to produce evidence to impact on the quality, accessibility and organisation of health and social care services.
 This includes evaluations of how the NHS and social care might improve delivery of services.
 The audience for this research is the public, service users, clinicians, professionals and managers.

 The programme has two workstreams: researcher-led and commissioned.